-MeteoBridge is a tiny, self-contained computer able to process data from any of the Davis stations using a data feed from one of the Weatherlink loggers.
+MeteoBridge is essentially a self-contained computer able to process data from any of the Davis stations using a data feed from one of the Weatherlink loggers (or with MB Pro Red, direct from the VP2 sensor transmitters).
 MeteoBridge is a product of Smartbedded and is one of the family of software and hardware products whose names all start with ‘Meteo’ and which also include MeteoStick, MeteoHub and MeteoPlug.

 This knowledgebase topic covers just two of the products: MeteoBridge and MeteoStick, which is dealt with as a separate subtopic.
 Refer to the main Smartbedded site for any issues relating to MeteoHub or MeteoPlug.

 Primary support for MeteoBridge is provided by the creator of the MB software in two main ways: